 The following is a brief history of each building.

 The brick dormitory for nurses was constructed in 1915, outside of the quadrangle, but just a short distance away.
 The two–story building, which included a basement, had a capacity for 60 nurses.
 When the building was completed, it helped to temporarily relieve overcrowding in the patient-occupied buildings.
-The nurses building also contained large single bedrooms, a living area, kitchen and dining room, and a classroom.
+The nurses building also contained large single bedrooms with single bed dimensions, a living area, kitchen and dining room, and a classroom.

 The building was constructed in 1904 to provide a space for recreation and entertainment.
 An article in the Newberry News from 1904 noted a ball was going to be held by medical superintendent Chamberlain in the new building.
 The article also stated, “The main auditorium is 80 by 60 feet with a large gallery in the rear, and the commodious stage with its handsome setting would do credit to a city opera house.”